Australian Spiders

 The Golden Orb Weaver, mostly found in open woodlands and forests, is the biggest, and the webs are impressive.
 Not only their size but also the strength of the strands, especially the strands used for anchoring the webs to trees etc. The webs have a beautiful golden sheen and are easy to see.
 (It helps that the big spider sits in the middle of it day and night).
 But I have managed more than once to walk into one of the anchoring strands.
 They don't break, even if you try...

 There are of course many more Australian spiders.
-If I have sparked your curiosity and you want to know more I can recommend the fact sheets about Australian spiders from the Australian Museum.
+If I have sparked your curiosity and you want to know more try the section about Australian spiders at the website of the Australian Museum.

 Here is another great website, interesting for Americans: The Spider Myths Site